jkelin/TribesRevengeance/downloads/mods.md

 permalink: /downloads/mods/
 ---

-# Mods

-* * *

 On this page you will find all available mods for Tribes Vengeance.
 Click on the name of the given modification to start downloading.
 Be sure to read the given description and/or the accompanied readme file.

 On this page, only basic descriptions will be given.
 Instructions will explain how to install it as a client.
 If you want a certain modification to run on a server, more needs to be done, and that is explained in our tutorial that will come shortly!
-If you are in need of (more) assistance, please [CONTACT US](/contact.html).
+If you are in need of (more) assistance, please [CONTACT US](/contact).